Cerebras/inference-examples/gist/README.md

 ReadAgent is an AI agent designed to enhance the capabilities of Large Language Models (LLMs) in processing and understanding long contexts through a method called memory gisting.
 Inspired by human reading patterns, ReadAgent employs a novel approach centered around the concept of “gist memories” to break down, summarize, and intelligently retrieve information from lengthy texts, such as books or extensive documents.

-For a detailed description of ReadAgent’s workflow, please refer to our project [blog post](https://cerebras.ai/blog/readagent-bringing-gist-memory-to-ai) and the [original paper](https://arxiv.org/abs/2402.09727) by Google DeepMind.
+For a detailed description of ReadAgent’s workflow, please refer to our [blog post](https://cerebras.ai/blog/readagent-bringing-gist-memory-to-ai) and the [original paper](https://arxiv.org/abs/2402.09727) by Google DeepMind.

 ReadAgent's workflow involves multiple prompts to the LLM at each step to create pages, generate summaries, and retrieve relevant information.
 As a result, the efficiency of ReadAgent heavily depends on a low-latency LLM inference solution, like the one provided by Cerebras.